-Encourage bio-solar option (planted + solar) as well as solar only
+Encourage bio-solar option (planted + solar) as well as solar only l am absolutely for a solar requirement.
+Is this still possible with green roof ordinance? -Henrietta Davis

 Massachusetts already passed solar ready requirement (for new buildings?)

 Move from "Solar Ready" to "Solar Installed & Operating" for all buildings covered under Solar Ready requirement - which is broader population than recent Council green roof ordin.